rodrigue89/Swizzle/Tutorials/Tutorial Template 2.md

 }
 ```

+In this case, the property name is referring to the name of the person.
+If the object was representing a file, then the property name means something else.

 > **Important:** All object names must be capital so that the parser can recognize constructors.
 That is how it distinguishes between a function and an initializer.

 Objects are created using initializers.
 These look similar to function calls except they have the name of the object as the call name and the properties as parameters.